Erdos-Research-Institution/The-Oxford-Artificial-Intelligence-Summit-2025-Autonomous-AI-Agents/langchain/README.md

   - Check if `tutor_venv` exists at the root of the repository.
   - If not, create it and activate it.
   - Install dependencies from `requirements.txt`.
-  - Launch the FastAPI backend and Streamlit app.
+  - Launch the Streamlit app.

 You do not need to manually create or activate the virtual environment—just run the setup script for your OS!